 On December 25, 2018, the Company entered into a loan agreement (the "2018 Loan Agreement") with Silicon Valley Bank ("SVB").
 Pursuant to the 2018 Loan Agreement, the Company can borrow up to a total of \$3.0 million term loans ("2018 Term Loans") and \$7.0 million equipment loans ("2018 Equipment Advances") with access period ended on April 30, 2020 for 2018 Term Loans and June 30, 2019 for 2018 Equipment Advances.
 For the 2018 Term Loans, monthly payments of interest only were required to be made commencing on the first day of the month following the month in which the funding occurs with respect to such term loan, and continuing thereafter on the first day of each successive calendar month, through April 30, 2020.
 Commencing May 1, 2020 and continuing thereafter on the first day of each successive calendar month through its maturity date, monthly payments of equal principal and accrued interest are required to be remitted.
 For each equipment advance, commencing on the first day of each successive calendar month through its equipment maturity dates, monthly payments of equal principal and accrued interest are required to be remitted.
+For each equipment advance, and continuing thereafter on the first day of each successive calendar month through its equipment maturity dates, monthly payments of equal principal and accrued interest are required to be remitted.
 The 2018 Term Loans bear an interest rate equal to the greater of (i) 5.25% or (ii) 1.5% above the Prime Rate.
-The 2018 Equipment Advances bear an interest rate equal to the greater of (i) 5.25% or (ii) 1.0% above the Prime Rate is defined as the rate of interest per annum from time to time published in the money rates section of The Wall Street Journal or any successor publication.
+The 2018 Equipment Advances bear an interest rate equal to the greater of (i) 5.25%.
+The Prime Rate is defined as the rate of interest per annum from time to time published in the money rates section of The Wall Street Journal or any successor publication.
 Interest is payable monthly and compounded monthly based on a 360-day year.